 Cons Of Custom Attribution Models:

-- It requires a deep understanding of the customer journey and data analysis capabilities.
+• A profound comprehension of the customer is essential for this journey and data analysis capabilities.

 5. Algorithmic Attribution

-Algorithmic Attribution uses machine learning and data analysis to automatically determine the credit allocation for each touchpoint.
-To calculate attribution, these models consider a wide range of factors, including time, touchpoint sequence, and customer behavior.
+Algorithmic Attribution uses machine learning and data analysis to determine the credit allocation for each touchpoint automatically.
+These models consider various factors to calculate attribution, including time, touchpoint sequence, and customer behavior.

 Pros Of Algorithmic Attribution: